 If you are visiting our office because of a dental emergency, you may receive an emergency dental exam, which is also known as a limited exam.

-Dental implants are the closest possible option for tooth replacement.
-Many patients have told us they can’t tell the difference between their original teeth and their dental implants.
+Dental implants are the most advanced and natural-looking option for replacing missing teeth.
+Many of our patients have shared that they can’t distinguish between their original teeth and their dental implants, thanks to the realistic appearance and function.

 Orthodontics is the dental specialty concerned with the supervision, guidance and correction of the teeth and jaws.
 Dental health involves a lot more than just regular cleanings – it also means that the teeth and jaws must be aligned properly.
 This affects speaking, eating and chewing, oral hygeine, as well as self-confidence!